-Scalability 1.18
+Scalability 1.08

 Robustness 3.08

-Fault 3.36

-Tolerance
+Fault Tolerance 3.08

-Modularity 3.45
+Modularity 3.17

-Recovery 4.00
+Recovery Mechanism 4.00

-Mechanism

-Redesign 4.27

-Figure 1: Properties, from Figure "When designing applications for the large scale systems ..."in Section 4.3, scaled according to their weighted ranking.
+Figure 1: Properties, from Figure "When designing applications for the large scale systems ..." in Section 4.3, scaled according to their weighted ranking.

-We asked the respondents to prioritize Scalability, Robustness, Fault tolerance, Recovery mechanism, Redesign, and Modularity when designing application for large scale systems (see Figures in Section 4.3).
+We asked the respondents to prioritize Scalability, Robustness, Fault tolerance, Recovery mechanism and Modularity when designing application for large scale systems (see Figures in Section 4.3).
 Figure 1 lists the properties according to their weighted ranking and illustrates clearly that Scalability came in as a clear number one.
-A low ranking means that this consideration was a high priority in the eyes of the respondents.
+A lower ranking indicates that this consideration was a high priority in the eyes of the respondents.
 The respondents felt that Scalability was a major issue to consider when developing applications for large scale systems.
-From the data we collected, it is difficult to conclude something about Recovery mechanism, Robustness, Modularity, Redesign, and Fault tolerance.
+From the data we collected, it is difficult to conclude something about Recovery mechanism, Robustness, Modularity, and Fault tolerance.
 Their rankings seem to indicate that the respondents gave them similar importance which indicate that these issues seem to be important to the respondents but not in any particular order.

-We also asked the respondents to prioritize "Compatibility", "Flexibility", "Heterogeneity", "Security", and "Single Login".
-Figure 2 illustrates the properties, from Figure "When designing applications for the Grid "in Section 4.3, scaled according to their weighted ranking.
-The respondents prioritized "Heterogeneity", "Flexibility", "Compatibility", and "Security" as the most important considerations to take into account when developing applications for the Grid.
-We are surprised to see that "Single Login" is last.
+We also asked the respondents to prioritize "Redesign", "Compatibility", "Flexibility", "Heterogeneity", "Security", and "Single Login".
+Figure 2 illustrates the properties, from Figure "When designing applications for the Grid " in Section 4.3, scaled according to their weighted ranking.
+The respondents prioritized "Heterogeneity" as the most important consideration to take into account when developing applications for the Grid.
+"Compatibility" and "Flexibility" are the second most important program design considerations.
+We are surprised to see that "Single Login" is forth.
 We feel that "Single Login" is one of the basic building blocks for a Grid to work well for scientists.

-Flexibility 2.27
+Flexibility 2.08

-Heterogeneity 2.36
+Security 2.08

+Heterogeneousness 2.17

 Compatibility 2.50

-Security 2.50

-Single Login 4.10
+Single Login 3.42

+Redesign 4.00

-Figure 2: Properties, from Figure "When designing applications for the Grid" in Section 4.3, scaled according to their weighted ranking.
+Figure 2: Properties, from Figure "When designing applications for the Grid ..." in Section 4.3, scaled according to their weighted ranking.